NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 Every time the application composite is required by a controller, Nalu will create a new instance of the composite controller (and of course of the component).

 #### onAttach Method
 Nalu will call the `onAttach` method, after the component is added to the DOM.
+This is an internal method, that should not be overwirtten.
+Use the active-method inside the controller instead.

 #### onDetach Method
 Nalu will call the `onDetach` method, after the component is removed to the DOM.
+This is an internal method, that should not be overwirtten.
+Use the deactive-method inside the controller instead.

 #### Event Bus
 A controller has access to the application event bus.
 Nalu uses the the events of the module `org.gwtproject.events`.
 This artifact is ready for GWT 3/J2CL and works similar like the event bus from GWT.
 You can add handler to the event bus and fire events.
 A good place to register a handler on the event bus is the `start` method.